BigDataBiology/talk-tips-n-tricks-large-python/talk.md

 ```bash
 snakemake --profile mqsub-lyra-v8 --snakefile minimap_danica.smk
 ```

-After successful execution of the job, Snakemake will write-protect the output file in the filesystem, so that it can’t be overwritten or deleted.
+After successful execution, Snakemake will write-protect the output file in the filesystem, so that it can’t be overwritten or deleted.
-It does take time (and patience) to build it but the resulting files (.smk, .yaml, profile) can be shared pretty easily.

 ---